chebupa/chebupa/README.md

 Hi 👋

 My name is Aristarh.
-I'm a Web🕸️ & iOS📱 developer.
+I'm a Web & iOS developer.

 I'm working on Maestri, TurtleApp, CodeCadet and BluetoothRC.